RSS reports steady COVID-19 cases, talks draft calendar - Salisbury Post

 • Director of Construction Christopher Nuckolls spoke to the board about building a metal storage shed behind Carson High School for $7,000.
 The structure would be used to store career and technical education materials such as woodworking and masonry supplies.

 The building would be placed behind the school near the CTE classrooms.
-Nuckolls said supplies are currently being stored in classrooms where there is limited space,.
+Nuckolls said supplies are currently being stored in classrooms where there is limited space.
 Social distancing requirements have made it more difficult to store materials as well and the constraints limit the size of projects.

 The project will be added to the consent agenda for the board’s next meeting.